CooperRS/RMPickerViewController/README.md

 ## Further Info
 If you want to show an UIDatePicker instead of an UIPickerView, you may take a look at my other control called [RMDateSelectionViewController](https://github.com/CooperRS/RMDateSelectionViewController).

+If you want to show any other control you may want to take a look at [RMActionController](https://github.com/CooperRS/RMActionController).

 ##Credits
 Code contributions: